jdiaz4302/lake_ice_prediction/03_eval/src/C_VisualizeXAI.md

 * For both models, input values occurring in the heat of summer and the dead of winter are not assigned predictive attribution.
 <br>

-* For both models, predicting the ice off transition assigns predictive attribution to more variables and further back in time.
+* For both models, predicting the ice off transition assigns predictive attribution further back in time (approx 10 days more).
-  * Along these lines, the `avg lstm` remembers for longer than the `massive lstm` in both scenarios.
+  * Along these lines, the `avg lstm` remembers for longer than the `massive lstm` in both scenarios, but this is more notable for ice on prediction (6 additional days compared to 2 additional days).
-  * Notably, when predicting ice on both models assigned higher attribution to snowfall and lake depth, and when predicting ice off both models assigned higher attribution to rainfall and lake area.
+  * Notably, when predicting ice on, both models assigned higher attribution to relative humidity, wind speed, snowfall and lake depth, and when predicting ice off, both models assigned higher attribution to lake area, rainfall, and measures of incoming radiation.
-    * Measures of incoming radiation were also assigned higher attribution for predicting ice off.
 <br>
 <br>

-* Static variables (area and depth) did not consistently affect the size of the attributed temporal window (where 95% of predictive attribution was assigned, unit = days).
-One exception is that the `massive lstm`'s attributed temporal window for ice off prediction was positively and signficantly correlated with lake area, implying that more expansive lakes required more historical information.
+* Static variables (area and depth) did not significantly affect the size of the attributed temporal window (where 95% of predictive attribution was assigned, unit = days).
+It may be possible that a larger sample or an analysis including the effect of temperature and/or latitude could find otherwise.
 <br>

 * Across 90% of the range of input values, the models behave very similarly at high-level trend directions and shapes.